sharno/zagel/README.md

 # Zagel

 Zagel is a cross-platform, GUI REST workbench built with Rust + `iced`.
 It scans your workspace for request collections (`.http`) and environments (`.env`), lets you pick a request, edit it, and send it.
+Think of it as a workspace-native alternative to Postman or Insomnia for teams that already keep requests in `.http` files.

 The UI is still rough around the edges but it's functioning with good keyboard shortcuts.
 <img width="2468" height="1440" alt="image" src="https://github.com/user-attachments/assets/962da7f6-1933-45c1-9a77-0f1181732147" />